 You will probably notice that this is more of a rustic type of coffee, with sediment and maybe even a few grinds.
 Personally, I am totally ok with that.
 If it bothers you, try pressing the plunger down a little slower and more evenly.
 Also, you may not want to use the last inch of coffee- that is where the sediment usually resides.

-You will also notice and incredible richness that you may have not experienced before.
+You will also notice an incredible richness that you may have not experienced before.
 This can be easily confused with strength.
-Its not "stronger" you are simply extracting more of the wonderful elements that make coffee coffee with this brew method.
-However, to adjust the "strength" add more water, less coffee and/or shorten your steep time.
+It's not "stronger" you are simply extracting more of the wonderful elements that make coffee with this brew method.
+However, to adjust the "strength" add more water, less coffee, and/or shorten your steep time.